minorua/Qgis2threejs/docs/source/GettingStarted.rst

    Qgis2threejs plugin.

-2. Load a raster DEM file using ``Add Raster Layer`` and any other layers into QGIS, and set the project CRS to a projected coordinate system (the unit should be the same as that of DEM values).
+2. Load a raster DEM file using ``Add Raster Layer`` and any other layers into QGIS, and set the map CRS to a projected coordinate system (the unit should be the same as that of DEM values).

 3. Zoom to your favorite place, and click the plugin button in the web